What's the Best Thread Count for Sheets?

 Fri Jan 10 2025

-Thread count is one of the most commonly discussed factors when buying high-quality sheets, but what does it really mean?
+Sheet thread count is one of the most commonly discussed factors when buying high-quality sheets, but what does it really mean?
 Simply put, thread count refers to the number of horizontal (weft) and vertical (warp) threads woven into a square inch of fabric.
 A higher thread count doesn’t always guarantee better quality.

 The “best” thread count depends on the fabric you choose.
 While some materials feel luxurious at lower thread counts, others shine at higher numbers.
 Here’s a quick guide: